NivedithaKarthikeyan/LandregistryApp/docs/source/eventFlow/readFromSmartContract.rst

 It shows the account balance as shown in the above **Microfinance** screenshot.
 *Title* is a component from Ant design and ``{balance}`` is given the *balance* React state value.
-When it changes, React will automatically and visually update the necessary portion in the broswer as well.
+When it changes, React will automatically and visually update the necessary portion in the browser page as well.

 This is how we fetch data from smart contracts and render it in a browser using smart contract, the ``call()`` method, and React states.